dbt-labs/docs.getdbt.com/website/snippets/_v2-sl-prerequisites.md

 - Set up the [Semantic Layer API](/docs/dbt-cloud-apis/sl-api-overview) in the integrated tool to import metric definitions.
   - dbt Core or Developer accounts can define metrics but won't be able to dynamically query them.<br />
 - Understand [MetricFlow's](/docs/build/about-metricflow) key concepts, which powers the latest dbt Semantic Layer.
-- Note that the dbt Semantic Layer doesn't yet support SSH tunneling for [Postgres and Redshift](/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb) connections, and [PrivateLink](/docs/cloud/secure/about-privatelink).
+- Note that the dbt Semantic Layer doesn't yet support SSH tunneling for [Redshift](/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb) connections or SSO for the Semantic Layer production credential (SSO for the development user is supported).